isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-cucumbers/index.md

 - bearded
 - dragon
 layout: post
-- -
+---

-- Cucumbers are commonly used by humans in their culinary dishes as a source of vitamins, minerals, and fiber.
-They are usually preferred because of their low
-- calorie level and high water content
-- [bearded dragons eat different foods](https://pestpolicy.com/what
+Cucumbers are commonly used by humans in their culinary dishes as a source of vitamins, minerals, and fiber.
+They are usually preferred because of their low-calorie level and high water content - [bearded dragons eat different foods](https://pestpolicy.com/what-do-bearded-dragons-eat/).But can bearded dragons eat cucumber? **A simple answer is YES.
-- do
-- bearded
-- dragons
-- eat/).But can bearded dragons eat cucumber? **A simple answer is YES.

 Cucumber gives you a means of hydrating and nourishing your bearded dragon since it contains some minerals and vitamins.

 ** **But since cucumbers are not very nutritious, they should not constitute the main diet for your bearded dragon. **

-##  **Can Bearded Dragons Eat Cucumbers?
-- 7 Top Picks**
+##  **Can Bearded Dragons Eat Cucumbers? - 7 Top Picks**

-Cucumbers are among the vegetables [approved for feeding bearded dragons](https://cvm.ncsu.edu/documents/caring
-- for
-- your
-- bearded
-- dragon/).They contain some minerals and vitamins which will go a long way to nourish your beardie.
+Cucumbers are among the vegetables [approved for feeding bearded dragons](https://cvm.ncsu.edu/documents/caring-for-your-bearded-dragon/).They contain some minerals and vitamins which will go a long way to nourish your beardie.
 The most important of these include vitamin C, vitamin K, potassium, magnesium, and manganese.
 Cucumber also provides a fiber diet to your pet which allows effective digestion.

 Plus it contains about 96 % water which helps in hydrating your bearded dragon.